 How to know your site is Vulnerable?

 The growing risk of website fraud from internet criminals alerts website owners to take steps for the protection of visitors, websites, and goodwill.
 Digicert also observed that IT managers are not aware of their website and there are 50% of IT managers have not carried on a vulnerability assessment on their website.

 Google Webmaster can help you to find the status of your website if it is vulnerable.
 It will warn you that whether Google blocks your site or not.

 - Use Norton Secured Seal that is a trust mark on the web; it scans for malware and vulnerabilities.
-The seal is highly acknowledged over the web, as 94% customers continue their shopping that has Norton secured seal on checkout page of a website.
+The seal is highly acknowledged over the web, as 94% of customers continue their shopping that has Norton secured seal on the checkout page of a website.

 - Secure all web pages of your site with an SSL certificate; it will minimize the risk of threat to the website.
 Whether it is a checkout page, login page, media, or image, it should be secured with an SSL certificate.